emkis/Environment/for-warp/readme.md

 ## Terminal
-[Warp](https://www.warp.dev), is a blazingly fast, rust-based terminal.
+[Warp](https://www.warp.dev) is a blazingly fast rust-based terminal.

 > Using this terminal is a requirement for this guide, as Warp has a lot of features by default.